MacDill Airmen prepare for Hurricane Milton

-An Airman assigned to the 6th Air Refueling Wing fills sandbags with family members ahead of Hurricane Milton at MacDill Air Force Base, Florida, Oct.
-7, 2024.
-Hurricane Milton is expected to make landfall in the Tampa Bay area later this week.
-(U.S. Air Force photo by Staff Sgt.
-Lauren Cobin)
+KC-135 pilots assigned to the 6th Air Refueling Wing prepare sandbags ahead of Hurricane Milton Oct.
+7, 2024, at MacDill Air Force Base, Florida.
+MacDill Airmen are taking precautions ahead of the storm to minimize impacts to the base.
+(U.S. Air Force photo by Tech.
+Sgt.
+Alexander Cook)

 |Date Taken: